-Our Commitment to Addressing Sexual Assault/Rape and Gender Violence of nonconsensual sexual activity.
-Sexual misconduct and gender violence in any form violates the Student Code of Conduct, and may violate local law.
+Our Commitment to Addressing Sexual Assault/Rape and Gender Violence

+McDaniel College Budapest does not tolerate sexual misconduct or abuse, such as sexual assault, rape, dating violence, domestic violence, and stalking or any other forms of nonconsensual sexual activity.
+Sexual misconduct and gender violence in any form violates the Student Code of Conduct and may violate local law.
 Violations of this policy are subject to disciplinary sanctions through the Office of Academic and Student Affairs.
 Please visit the Student Handbook to review procedures, policies and protocols for reporting and addressing allegations of student sexual misconduct.
 Some behaviors, such as those that comprise violations of this policy, are considered so contemptuous that the McDaniel College community has determined certain minimum sanctions should be applied in such instances.
 A minimum sanction of suspension for the current semester and one additional semester will be applied for the following offenses: Physical abuse including but not limited to racially motivated conduct and incidents of sexual violence, domestic and dating violence, and stalking.
 This is the minimal sanction; the College administration can enact a harsher penalty (dismissal) if it deems it appropriate under the circumstances.